drutigliano19/suse-observability-mcp-server/PROMPT.md

 4. **Optimize Queries:**
    - Use specific filters (names, types, health states) to reduce result volume
    - Take advantage of multi-value filters: use comma-separated values to query multiple items at once (e.g., `healthstates: 'CRITICAL,DEVIATING'`)
-   - Similarly, you can query multiple component types, layers, or names in a single call using comma-separated values
+   - Similarly, you can query multiple component types or names in a single call using comma-separated values
    - Start with simple filters and add `with_neighbors` only when you need to explore relationships